Venkat2811/chat-demo-playground/README.md

 ## UI & behavior

-- Shared controls: dataset picker (+ Random sample), prompt (editable), input token target (auto-filled from sample if available), max output tokens, and run mode selector.
+- Controls: dataset picker (+ sample), prompt preview, output tokens, and a single run mode: "A/B Side-by-Side (25 concurrent)".
-- Single provider.
-One Run button.
-Output area is scrollable.
-- Modes: Single, 10 req (concurrency 1), 50 req (concurrency 10).
-- Layout:
-  - Single request: shows one Prompt section and one streaming Response under it.
-  - Multi-request: stacks multiple Prompt/Response pairs, each streams independently.
-- Per-request headers show TTFT, E2EL, mean ITL, and output token count (approx).
-A summary block mimics vLLM benchmark formatting.
+- A single Run button launches 25 concurrent requests; each request fans out to provider A and B with the same prompt.
+- Each request card shows two response panes (A and B) streaming independently with live TTFT/TPOT/TPS/token counts.

 Notes: